spencertipping/canard/bin/canard.md

     ff   o302                                     # increment %edx
     e2:1[L:/$<_reverse_loop - :>]                 # decrement %rcx, next byte
     ::/$<_reverse_loop_end

+At this point we have nothing but the closure data and the state count on the stack.
+The symbol is being pointed to by %rsi.
+We need to push the symbol, invoke [s] on it, and cons it onto the result, all without losing the current value of %al.

     50                                            # stash %rax
        488b o117f8                                # pull count into %rcx